Case modding: Window mods

 This refers to a window placed within one of the panels of a computer case.
 This is most often done to the left hand side panel, and less often to the top panel.
 This modification is so popular that many of the major case manufacturers now offer cases with the windows pre-installed, or replaceable side panels with a window installed.
 Some companies even offer entire cases made out of transparent materials.
 A window kit may be modified to hold an LCD screen.
 Laser engraving can be done on acrylic windows to add a distinct look to a modded case.

 Lighting mods

 A lighting mod refers to lighting in or on the computer cases.
 This is usually achieved with cold cathode lights (CCLs), LED case fans, or electroluminescent wire lights.
 The lights are sometimes paired with sound controllers that make the lights pulse in time to sound.
-CCLs come in long tubes and generally produce a little bit of heat.
+CCLs come in long tubes and produce heat.
 LEDs come in many sizes and forms, most often seen in bars similar to CCLs or within fans.
 Electroluminescent wire, which takes the form of a small light rope, is sometimes embedded in cables such as SATA cables.
 Lighting modifications are usually paired with window mods to help show off the components.
-Internal components such as case fans, CPU heatsink fans, and power supplies are often available with built in lighting.
+As well, case fans, CPU heatsink fans, and power supplies themselves may feature lighting, thus enabling plug-and-play.